cfillion/middle_squid/README.md

 ## Configuration

-MiddleSquid is configured using the ruby script specified in the command line by the `-C` or `--config-file` argument.
+MiddleSquid is configured by the ruby script specified in the command line by the `-C` or `--config-file` argument.

-The file must call the `run` method at the very end:
+The script must call the `run` method at the very end:

 ```ruby
 run proc {|uri, extras|